 Schedule your whole day, including breaks

-We spend a lot of time on autopilot and rarely ask ourselves if what we’re doing is aligned with our goals and values and if there’s something else we should do instead.
-To avoid that, you should schedule your time in advance, having in mind the goals you are trying to achieve and making sure you have a healthy balance between work and life.
+To avoid that, you should schedule your time ahead, having in mind the goals you are trying to achieve and making sure you have a healthy balance between work and life.

 Your day probably won’t go exactly as planned, but it’s important to have a plan regardless.